 The size of the own funds shall normally correspond to the sum of the capital requirements for Pillar I risks (credit, market and operational risks) and applicable capital buffers.
-This would translate into total SREP4 capital requirements of 8%, excluding Pillar II buffers, Capital Conservation buffer and Countercyclical Capital buffer.
+This would translate into total SREP3 capital requirements of 9.50%, excluding Pillar II buffers, Capital Conservation buffer (CCoB) and Countercyclical Capital buffer (CCyB).

-The Bank maintains a capitalisation to ensure both regulatory compliance and internal capital needs.
-The capitalisation is adequately adopted to reflect that the Bank is still in the start-up phase with an ambitious strong growth of the business in the coming years.
-To support a strong capitalisation over the years it shall be noted that the qualifying shareholder has provided a letter where it commits to inject additional capital, in the event the Bank's solvency ratio - measured as Total Capital Ratio calculated in accordance with the Capital Requirements Regulation (the "CRR") - falls below 20%.
+The Bank maintains a capitalisation to ensure both regulatory compliance and internal capital needs and continues to show ambitious growth of the business in the coming years, supported by the Bank becoming profitable in early 2023.
+The qualifying shareholder has provided a letter where it commits to inject additional capital, in the event the Bank's solvency ratio - measured as Total Capital Ratio calculated in accordance with the Capital Requirements Regulation (the "CRR") - falls below 20%.
 The same letter provides a commitment to unconditionally support the Bank so that it can implement the business plan and remain compliant with all capital, liquidity, and other applicable prudential regulations.
 Finally, capital planning and stress testing is conducted continuously and is further elaborated upon in the yearly ICAAP.